zzonyo/trust-docs-test/source/index.html.md

 Post-Only orders are limit orders that will never take liquidity (also called maker-only order).
 There are order limit and position for post-only orders which the upper limit is 500,000 for open/close orders under weekly, bi-weekly and quarterly contract respectively.

+If you’re holding a position currently, the leverage you choose when placing an order should be the same as the leverage of your current positions, otherwise, the order will fail to be placed.
+If you need a new leverage to place an order, you should switch the leverage of current positions first by using the Switch Leverage interface.

 Description of post_only: assure that the maker order remains as maker order, it will not be filled immediately with the use of post_only, for the match system will automatically check whether the price of the maker order is higher/lower than the opponent first price, i.e. higher than bid price 1 or lower than the ask price 1.
 If yes, the maker order will placed on the orderbook, if not, the maker order will be cancelled.

 open long: direction - buy、offset - open